Bibliometrics: Usage

 Bibliometrics are now used in quantitative research assessment exercises of academic output which is starting to threaten practice based research.
 The UK government has considered using bibliometrics as a possible auxiliary tool in its Research Excellence Framework, a process which will assess the quality of the research output of UK universities and on the basis of the assessment results, allocate research funding.
 This has met with significant skepticism and, after a pilot study, looks unlikely to replace the current peer review process.
 Furthermore, excessive usage of bibliometrics in assessment of value of academic research encourages gaming the system in various ways including publishing large quantity of works with low new content (see least publishable unit), publishing premature research to satisfy the numbers, focusing on popularity of the topic rather than scientific value and author's interest, often with detrimental role to research.
 Some of these phenomena are addressed in a number of recent initiatives, including the San Francisco Declaration on Research Assessment.

-Guidelines have been written on the using of bibliometrics in academic research, in disciplines such as Management, Education and Information Science.
-Other bibliometrics applications include: creating thesauri; measuring term frequencies; as metrics in scientometric analysis, exploring grammatical and syntactical structures of texts; measuring usage by readers; quantifying value of online media of communication; measuring Jaccard distance cluster analysis and text mining based on binary logistic regression.
+Guidelines have been written on the using of bibliometrics in academic research, in disciplines such as Management, Education, and Information Science.
+Other bibliometrics applications include: creating thesauri; measuring term frequencies; as metrics in scientometric analysis, exploring grammatical and syntactical structures of texts; identifying the hardness or softness of a research field; measuring usage by readers; quantifying value of online media of communication; in the context of technological trend analyses; measuring Jaccard distance cluster analysis and text mining based on binary logistic regression.

 In the context of the big deal cancellations by several library systems in the world, data analysis tools like Unpaywall Journals are used by libraries to assist with big deal cancellations: libraries can avoid subscriptions for materials already served by instant open access via open archives like PubMed Central.